akvo/akvo-flow-mobile/util/upload-apk/README.md

 1. run `flow-releases.sh`.
 All credentials for each instance will be fetched from the config repo.

-For further details on the deployment implementation, check out `flow-releases.sh`## Handling a new APK version
+For further details on the deployment implementation, check out `flow-releases.sh`